 Juniors are at the heart of our club!

-- Our club structure fully supports the development and welfare of every one of our 88 junior members and 150 Junior Satellite Club members.(Feb 2018)
+Our club structure fully supports the development and welfare of every one of our 88 junior members and 150 Junior Satellite Club members.(2019)

-- We have a very active Junior Committee supporting the management team to run the right activities at the right times.
-They also organise regular junior events and capture junior feedback.
+We have very active Junior Representatives supporting the management team to run the right activities at the right times.
+They also help to organise regular junior events and capture junior feedback.

-- We are continuing to train and development L1 coaches under 21 with 6 qualifying during 2017 and 2 more started the L1 Course towards the end of last year.
+We are continuing to train and development L1 coaches under 21.
 We successfully gained funding support for all of those juniors.

-- We have developed our own indoor and outdoor progress awards (recognition) that are much more junior and practice session friendly than others generally available, entry into junior regional, Perris and Archery GB postals, junior face to face leagues (Castle), junior tournaments.
-Appointed members to run these programmes.
+We have developed our own indoor and outdoor progress awards (recognition) that are much more junior and practice session friendly than others generally available, to meet club needs there will be varying entry into junior regional, Perris and Archery GB postals, junior face to face leagues (Castle), junior tournaments.

 Quality junior participation through delivery of open community sessions at recreation centres, holiday camps, fetes and school programmes, progressing through junior focused beginners courses, improvers workshops, Development Centres and practice sessions having highly skilled coaches, suitable equipment and junior focused games/challenges.
 All bow types catered for.